 Cayenne pepper has been studied extensively in clinical research programs and has been linked with various health benefits.
 One of the most well-supported claims is that cayenne pepper boosts your metabolism through a process called thermogenesis.
 One study found that subjects who included capsaicin—a primary component of cayenne pepper—in their breakfast burned an average of 51% more calories than a control group.

-Other benefits of adding cayenne pepper to your diet include lowering your blood pressure, suppressing your appetite to assist in weight loss, and pain relief.
+Other benefits of adding cayenne pepper to your diet include lowering your blood pressure, and suppressing your appetite to assist in weight loss and pain relief.

 Besides health and nutritional benefits, a simple reason to add cayenne pepper to your diet is that it tastes good!
 Many people love the spicy kick they get from cayenne, and in small amounts, it can spice up your coffee too.

 Drinking Coffee With Cayenne Pepper